 The Company leases IT equipment and hardware to its customers.
 All of the Company's lessor arrangements are operating leases.
-Operating lease income is recognized on a straight-line basis over the term of the lease and is reported as revenue on the consolidated statements of income.
+Operating lease income is recognized on a straight-line basis over the term of the lease and is presented in "Revenues" on the consolidated statements of income.